Open Science Day

 How can we successfully transition to digital scholarship?
 What will knowledge production and dissemination resemble in the future?

 I would be delighted if you would join our discussion.

 The EPFL Open Science Day is a full-day event that will take place in the main auditorium of the landmark Rolex Learning Center on EPFL Campus.

 The detailed program will be unveiled soon.
 In the meantime, register below and save the date in your calendar!

 Open science is a complex and transversal topic that can only be understood when a variety of point of views collide.
-We invited world-class researchers and policy makers, from both sides of the Atlantic, to give their perspective on the promises and challenges of open and reproducible science.
+We invited world-class researchers and policy makers to give their perspective on the promises and challenges of open and reproducible science.

 We are honoured to confirm that the following people have accepted our invitation to share their expertise with the participants: